-Do you know anyone who every time you get into a heated debate they get hysterical?
+Do you know anyone who, every time you get into a heated debate they get hysterical?
 Maybe it is yourself?
 It seems like getting angry, calling people names, and getting hysterical is now in fashion.
 It is now okay with so many people because we have examples of this behavior all around us.
 Today I want to encourage you to reach for higher ground.
-Reach up to a few notches on the forgiveness scale and decide to practice what can be more difficult, that is forgiveness and cooperation.
-When someone gets angry or starts falsely accusing you of something, try taking a breath and using a calm voice to get them also to follow suit.
+Reach up to a few notches on the forgiveness scale and practice what can be more difficult: forgiveness and cooperation.
+When someone gets angry or starts falsely accusing you of something, try taking a breath and using a calm voice to get them to follow suit.

 Harvey Mackey cites the following suggestions from Nando:

 - Make a list of injustices.
 Write down the things that weigh on your mind.
 By making a list, you will get your mind to focus productively.

 - Stop thinking in all-or-nothing terms.
 Ask yourself whether the injustice you are experiencing has affected all aspects of your life.
 Try to see how injustice might help you find a new direction or live in a different and better way.

 - Ask yourself if your life can still be meaningful – despite the injustice.
 If not, Nando says you have to realize you are choosing to refuse to get over something.